-Date/ Name Age month day year Last Name First Name Middle Initial Address City Zip Code Telephone (home) () City StateZip Code 1.
-Have you had prior surgery or an operation (e.g., arther lf yes, please indicate date and type of surgery: Date roscopy, endoscopy, etc.) of any kind? ☐ No ☐ Yes 2.
-Have you had an injury to the eye involving a metallic object (e.g., metallic slivers, foreign body)? ☐ No ☐ Yes If yes, please describe: 3.
-Have you ever been injured by a metallic object or for reign body (e.g., BB, bullet, shrapnel, etc.)? ☐ No ☐ Yes If yes, please describe: 4.
-Are you pregnant or suspect that you are pregnant? □ No □ Yes Please indicate if you have any of the following: ☐ Yes ☐ No Aneurysm clip(s) ☐ Yes ☐ No Cardiac pacemaker ☐ Yes ☐ No Implanted cardioverter defibrillator (ICD) ☐ Yes ☐ No Electronic implant or device ☐ Yes ☐ No Magnetically-activated implant or device ☐ Yes ☐ No Neurostimulation system ☐ Yes ☐ No Spinal cord stimulator ☐ Yes ☐ No Cochlear implant or implanted hearing aid ☐ Yes ☐ No Insulin or infusion pump ☐ Yes ☐ No Implanted drug infusion device ☐ Yes ☐ No Any type of prosthesis or implant ☐ Yes ☐ No Artificial or prosthetic limb ☐ Yes ☐ No Any metallic fragment or foreign body ☐ Yes ☐ No Any external or internal metallic object ☐ Yes ☐ No Hearing aid ☐ Yes ☐ No Other implant ☐ Yes ☐ No Other device • watch, safety pins, paperclips, money clip, credit ca pocket knife, nail clipper, steel-toed boots/shoes, ar in the MR system room and MR environment.
-Please any question or concern BEFORE you enter the MR I attest that the above information is correct to the best of contents of this form and have had the opportunity to ask questions regard nd tools.
-Loose metallic objects are especially prohibited be consult the MRI Technologist or Radiologist if you have system room. of my knowledge.
-I have read and understand the entire parding the information on this form.
-Signature of Person Completing Form:Signature Date Signature Form Information Reviewed By: Signature Form Information Reviewed By:
+form. : If you are a patient preparing to undergo an / Name mation, you are required to h Age month (day year Last Name First Name Middle Initial //96 Addres S Tele ephone (home) () ne (work) () State Zip Code 1.
+Have e you had prior surgery or an operation (e.g., arth roscopy, e endoscopy, etc.) of any kind?
+No Yes please indicate date and type of surgery: Date e you had an injury to the eye involving a metallic /)?
+No Yes If yes, p please describe: 3.
+Have e you ever been injured by a metallic object or for eign body (e.g., BB, bullet, shrapnel, etc.)?
+No Yes olease describe: 4.
+Are y ou pregnant or suspect that you are pregnant?
+No Ye S indicate if you have any of the following: Yes No Aneurysm clip(s) Yes No Cardiac pacemaker Yes No Implanted cardioverter defibrillator (ICD) Yes No Electronic implant or dev ice Yes No Magnetically-activated implant or device Yes No Neurostimulation system Yes No Spinal cord stimulator Yes No Cochlear implant or impla Yes No Insulin or infusion pump Yes No Implanted drug infusion de Yes No Any type of prosthesis or implant Yes No Artificial or prosthetic limb Yes No Any metallic fragment or foreign body Yes No Any external or internal m etallic object Yes No Hearing aid Yes No Other implant Yes No Other device Remove all metallic objects before entering the MR er nvironment or MR system roo om including hearing eeper, cell phone, keys, eyeglasses, hair pins safety pins, paperclips, money clip, credit ca knife, nail clipper, steel-toed boots/shoes, an MR system room and MR environment.
+Please estion or concern BEFORE you enter the MR ologist ii you ilav hat the above information is correct to the best of my ntire contents of this d have had the opportunity to ask questions regarding the contents of this re of Person Completing Form: Signature e of reison completing roim.
+Bate, Form In formation Reviewed By: Print name Signat lire uic Technologist Radiologist Other system has a very strong magnetic field that may be ironment or MR system room if they have certain met s, devices, or objects.
+Therefore, all individuals are rec the MR environment or MR system room.
+Be advised, the MF ₹ system ma agnet is ALWAYS on.